maureengamache/Election_Analysis/README.md

 * The candidates were:

   * Candidate 1
-  -Candidate 2
+  * Candidate 2
-  -Candidate 3
+  * Candidate 3

--The candidate results were:
+* The candidate results were:
-  -Candidate 1 received "x%" of the vote and "y" numberr of votes.
+  * Candidate 1 received "x%" of the vote and "y" numberr of votes.
-  -Candidate 2 received "x%" of the vote and "y" numberr of votes.
+  * Candidate 2 received "x%" of the vote and "y" numberr of votes.
   -Candidate 3 received "x%" of the vote and "y" numberr of votes.
 -The winner of the election was:
   -Candidate(1,2, or 3), who received "x%" of the vote and "y" number of votes.